Windows rank as one of the top five hidden hazards in the home.

 Falls from windows are more common than people might think.
-According to the Safe Kids Worldwide 2015 Report to the Nation: Protecting Children in Your Home, about eight children under age 5 die each year from falling out a window, and more than 3,300 are injured seriously enough to go to the hospital.

-Window Safety Task Force in 1997 to educate caregivers about window safety.
-The Task Force offers these suggestions to help protect children:

-Falls from windows are more common than people might think.
 According to the Consumer Product Safety Commission, about eight children under age 5 die each year from falling out a window, and more than 3,300 are injured seriously enough to go to the hospital.

 The Window Safety Task Force offers these suggestions to help protect children: